Zstorm999/Zstorm999/README.md

 ## Requests :email:

-If you have any thing you would like to be done, feel free to ask me !
+If you have anything you would like to be done (or need help/advice), feel free to ask me !
 I’m always happy to help if the project is interesting.

 You can reach me on Discord : `Zstorm#2822`.
 Please say you come from github so I don’t instant-block you (I don’t usually do this, but who knows).